-Answer: If the system does not have video after flashing your new BIOS, it indicates the flashing procedure failed.
-To remedy this, first clear the CMOS per instructions in this manual and retry BIOS flashing procedure.
+Answer: If the system does not have video after flashing your new BIOS, it indicates that the flashing procedure failed.
+To remedy this, first clear CMOS per the instructions in this manual and retry the BIOS flashing procedure.
 If you still do not have video, please use the following BIOS recovery procedure.
-Turn your system off and place the floppy disk with the saved BIOS image file (see above FAQ) in drive A. Press and hold "CTRL" and "Home" at the same time, then turn on power with these keys pressed until your floppy drive starts reading.
+Turn your system off and place the floppy disk with the saved BIOS image file (see above FAQ) in drive A. Press and hold <CTRL> and <Home> at the same time, then turn on the power with these keys pressed until your floppy drive starts reading.
 Your screen will remain blank until the BIOS program is done.
-If system reboots correctly, then recovery is done.
+If the system reboots correctly, then the recovery was successful.